Wappingers Falls, New York: Education

-St. Mary Elementary School was a Catholic K-8 school of the Roman Catholic Archdiocese of New York in Wappingers Falls.
-It opened in September 1893.
-It had 118 students in 2019, when it closed.
+St. Mary Elementary School is a Catholic elementary school of the Roman Catholic Archdiocese of New York in Wappingers Falls that opened in September 1893.
+It educated students in grades K-8 school and closed in June 2019, at which point it had 118 students.
+In 2023, the school reopened, educating Pre-K and kindergarten students, along with one all-grade class at the elementary level.